DevElevate19/Projects/File Compression System 25_09_2025/README.md

 ## Notes

-- The 7-Zip size detection issue remains unresolved - while compression and decompression work perfectly, getting the exact decompressed size from 7-Zip archives programmatically proved challenging
+- The 7-Zip size detection issue remains unresolved - while compression and decompression work perfectly, getting the exact decompressed size from 7-Zip archives programmatically proved challenging **[Fixed]**
 - Project constraints prevented use of external modules that could have simplified implementation